• Instagram

 • Stress and high workload among teachers

-Another interesting aspect that ITHU highlights is how the focus on getting to the technical pieces has overshadowed the importance of pedagogy.
+Another interesting aspect that ITHU highlights is how the focus on getting the technical pieces done has overshadowed the importance of pedagogy.

-A challenge in the change has been to make the starting point in the work pedagogical.
-There has been a tendency for the use of technology to overshadow pedagogical ideas.
-Teachers largely decided which tool to use before further examining which tool was most appropriate for the situation and purpose.
+One challenge in the transition has been to make the starting point of the work pedagogical.
+There has been a tendency for the use of technology to overshadow pedagogical thoughts.
+Teachers largely decided which tool they would use before investigating in more detail which tool was most appropriate for the situation and purpose.

 ITHU

-SFS, like the other organizations, has seen shortcomings in the students' work environment, which in the pandemic was largely the home environment as the library and campus were sometimes completely closed.
-Students do not always have optimal home environments regarding size of accommodation, ergonomics, access to equipment required for homework, etc.
+Like the other organizations, SFS has seen shortcomings in the students' work environment, which during the pandemic has largely been the home environment as libraries and campuses have been completely closed at times.
+Students do not always have optimal home environments in terms of size of accommodation, ergonomics, access to equipment required for homework, etc.

-• Often lack of accessibility in digital lectures which requires better technical equipment such as camera and microphone.
+• Often lack of accessibility in digital lectures, which requires better technical equipment such as a camera and microphone.

-• Lack of technical prior knowledge among teachers and students
+• Lack of technical knowledge among teachers and students

-• Lack of supply (and expensive) with technical equipment
+• Lack of access (and expensive) to technical equipment

 • Problems with Zoom

-As stated by the Coordinator Network for National Funds for Targeted Pedagogical Support with regard to the accessibility aspect of digital pedagogy
+As stated by the Coordinator Network for National Funds for Targeted Educational Support regarding the accessibility aspect of digital pedagogy

-In order to maintain accessibility in digital lectures, good technical equipment such as a camera and microphone are required, as well as an increase in the skills of teaching staff in, for example, microphone technology and to create a good sound environment, so as not to build unnecessary obstacles into teaching. (…) Campus-based teaching and digital lectures that take place in real time are generally interpreted in sign language.
-In the period of distance education, pre-recorded lectures have constituted an unexpectedly large part of the teaching.
-These have been subtitled or subtitled at most higher education institutions to be made available, while instead interpretation of the films has been offered at some higher education institutions (…) The consequence for many sign language students has been that a large part of the teaching has been offered text-based written Swedish (and English). those lectures when pre-recorded become available only through text.
-The fact that only small parts of the teaching are given in the students' first language - sign language - can also create obstacles to the development of a living language in sign language in the subject areas in which the students conduct their studies.
+To maintain accessibility in digital lectures, good technical equipment such as cameras and microphones is required, as well as an increase in the skills of teaching staff in, for example, microphone technology and creating a good sound environment, so as not to build unnecessary obstacles into the teaching. (…) Campus-based teaching and digital lectures that take place in real time are usually interpreted in sign language.
+In the period of distance learning, pre-recorded lectures have made up an unexpectedly large part of the teaching.
+At most universities, these have been subtitled or captioned to make them accessible, while instead interpretation of the films has been offered at some universities (…) The consequence for many sign language students has been that a large part of the teaching has been offered text-based in written Swedish (and English), since even those lectures, when pre-recorded, are only accessible through text.
+The fact that only small parts of the teaching are given in the students' first language – sign language – can also create obstacles to the development of a living language in sign language in the subject areas in which the students are studying.

-The coordinator network for national funds for targeted pedagogical support
+The coordinator network for national funds for targeted educational support

-ITHU stated that when the universities opened in the autumn of 2020 and when many students and teachers returned to campus, hybrid teaching was tried with both students in the hall and at a distance via Zoom.
-However, very few halls on campus were equipped for good hybrid teaching because it requires several cameras, microphones and screens so that everyone can see and hear each other.
-Furthermore, ITHU writes (see quote)
+ITHU stated that when universities opened in the fall of 2020 and many students and teachers returned to campus, hybrid teaching was tested with both students in class and remotely via Zoom.
+However, very few classrooms on campus were equipped for good hybrid teaching because it requires multiple cameras, microphones and screens so that everyone can see and hear each other.
+ITHU further writes (see quote)

-There is a great risk that the distance students feel like spectators and have difficulty speaking.
+There is a great risk that distance students will feel like spectators and will have difficulty speaking up.
 Active collaborative learning in a hybrid environment places new demands on pedagogical skills, organizational learning and technical solutions.
-Experience exchange, new recommendations and probably also rebuilding of many classrooms are needed here.
+This requires an exchange of experiences, new recommendations and probably also the remodeling of many classrooms.

 ITHU